Bison-Hack-Amplify/secure-note/README.md

 ### Configuration

-Serce Note relies on a local Postgres Database named `note` with the connection port set to `5000`.
-This configuration only needs to be done once.

-1. Open Postgres and click on `Preferences`.
-2. In the pop-up, click the + icon, then name your server (this is not the same as the database).
-Most users name the server as "PostgreSQL 15".
-3. Once downloaded, open pgAdmin 4 and register your Postgres Server with the following details:

-   - Port: 5000
-   - Maintenance database: postgres
-   - Username: postgres
-   - Hostname: localhost (leave blank if it's blank) **If successful, you should now see the 'databases' tab in the left sidebar. **

-4. Right-click on the 'databases' tab and select 'Create' then 'Database'.
-5. Name the database 'nexa' in the provided field.

 ## Dependencies and Packages

-Nexa relies on the power of `pnpm` to manage dependencies and packages.
+Secure Note relies on the power of `pnpm` to manage dependencies and packages.

 ### Installing Dependencies

-To install all dependencies, run `pnpm install` from the root directory (`minority-two`).
+To install all dependencies, run `pnpm install` from the root directory (`secure-note`).

 ### Local Dependencies vs. Global Dependencies